MattCheely/stupid-server/README.md

         The --flatten option is primarily useful for single page js apps that use the history api to create natural URIs rather than hash based routes

+###Notes

+The flatten middleware may have issues when running under Windows, as it's using the path module for some URL path logic, because I'm lazy.

 Possibly Askable Questions
 ==========================